 At LHBH Amy assists in evaluating the needs of each client and designing therapeutic programs that best meet those needs.
 She also functions as stable manager and shares responsibility for the training, conditioning and care of LHBH’s horses.

-Amy is certified by Skyhorse Equine Guided Education and the Professional Association of Therapeutic Horsemanship International, and Pet Partners.
+Amy is certified by Skyhorse Equine Guided Education, the Professional Association of Therapeutic Horsemanship International and Pet Partners.

 Lou Robisch, Director of Community Outreach

-Lou Robisch, the newest member of our team, is a man on a mission.
+Lou Robisch is a man on a mission.
 His goal is to get LHBH’s message out to as many healthcare professionals and community leaders as possible.
 By explaining the many therapeutic benefits that flow from the interaction of humans and horses, Lou hopes that a growing number of families and caregivers in the Tucson and Tri-Community areas will come to understand that they have an invaluable resource in their own backyard.
 A committed and caring person who has performed volunteer work at hospitals and his church over the years, Lou is a welcome addition to the LHBH family.